Canine Heartworm

 Domestic dogs may have a chronic cough, low stamina, or respiratory distress when infected.
 Heavy infestations may lead to heart failure.

-Heavy infestations can result in worms blocking and irritating the pulmonary artery, causing subsequent enlargement of the right side of the heart and decreased lung efficiency.
-Congestive heart failure may occur, leading to lung, liver, and kidney damage.
+Heavy infestations can result in worms blocking and irritating the pulmonary artery; this causes subsequent enlargement of the right side of the heart and decreased lung efficiency.
+Congestive heart failure may occur, leading to lung, liver and kidney damage.

 How is canine heartworm diagnosed?

-Coyotes can be stressed by heartworm infestation, and occasional mortality occurs; however, population-level effects are unlikely because coyotes usually do not show signs of the disease.
-Foxes and bears are very uncommon hosts of the disease.
-Based on the best information available, the most probably infection source for domestic dogs is other dogs, rather than coyotes.
+Coyotes can be stressed by heartworm infestation and occasional mortality occurs; however, population-level effects are unlikely because infected coyotes are largely asymptomatic.
+Foxes and bears are also very uncommon hosts of the disease.
+Based on the best information available, the most probable infection source for domestic dogs is other dogs, and not coyotes.

 How is canine heartworm treated?